 Advertisement

-This year's Ballon d'Or went to Lionel Messi, who led Argentina to World Cup glory last year.
+Last year's Ballon d'Or went to Lionel Messi, who led Argentina to World Cup glory in 2022.
 The win marks the iconic striker's eighth prize.

 In the Féminin category, Aitana Bonmatí claimed the top spot, taking over from fellow Barcelona and Spain player Alexia Putellas.